ChrisStedman/Spring-Boot-API-Skeleton/README.md

 Create a new postman request to hit the newly created endpoint.
 See the [Postman](#postman) guide for more information.

 Run the application and hit the new endpoint using Postman.

+## 🗄️ Postgres Database
+### Starting container
+- Open Docker Desktop
+- Using the terminal, navigate into the `postgres` directory
+- Execute `docker-compose up -d --build`
+- This will run Postgres database server in a docker container

+### Stopping container
+- Using the terminal, navigate into the `postgres` directory
+- Execute `docker-compose down -v`

+### Modifying Database
+- Change the database name by modifying `POSTGRES_DB` in `docker-compose.yml
+- Create your own schemas, tables and values by adding SQL queries to `init.sql`

 ## 👌 Guides
 #### [OpenApi Generator](docs/OpenApi-Generator.md)